 The Integrative Design process is UpDIG’s guiding philosophy in our approach to projects and product development.
-And, as it’s essentially “in our DNA” as an agency, we put it directly into our name.
+And, as it’s essentially “in our DNA” as a company, we put it directly into our name.
 “UpDIG” can be considered an acronym for “Urban and Peri-urban Design Integration Group”… even if we think just “UpDIG” seems to make the most sense from the ground level view of things, which is where we like to be.
 So, what exactly is Integrative Design?

 To put it simply, Integrative Design is a way to bring people from many areas of expertise together to solve a problem quickly, and with minimal errors.

 Here’s a traditional approach: a company or other entity decides they need a new “product,” so they call on a set of “experts” to guide the development process.
 The experts ask some questions, bring assumptions, and then enter a design phase.
 After some weeks, they present a draft idea to their client, who reviews the idea, and inevitably realizes they forgot to share key information with their experts.
 The experts take this new information, refine the draft, and after several more revisions the client is happy with the final concept.
 The experts produce the product, the client releases the product to their users, but… the users don’t readily adopt it.
 The product lacks a key feature.
 So, back to the drawing board.

 In an Integrative Design approach, everyone—the client, experts from various backgrounds, and sometimes the end user—starts with as close to zero assumptions as possible, conducts extensive contextual research, and comes together to design the product.
 Up to 70 percent of a team’s time might be spent in this research and design phase, questioning all angles of the proposed product, and even whether a user needs it.
 Once the design phase is complete, we can then “rapid prototype” a product, and test and improve upon the solution quickly in a real-world setting.